 How to Dual Boot Windows 10 and Pop!_OS (Legacy/GRUB)

-This is an old method using Legacy bios.
-I'd highly recommend checkout the updated article here: https://youtu.be/VaIgbTOvAd0
+WARNING: This is an old method that uses legacy bios.
+I’d highly recommend checkout the updated article here: https://youtu.be/VaIgbTOvAd0.

 Getting Ready

-First we will need to gather some resources.
-These instructions are assuming you’re doing this from a Windows machine.
+First, we will need to gather some resources.
+These instructions assume you’re doing this from a Windows machine.
 We will start by downloading Pop!_OS and installing a USB flashing tool.

 1. Download Pop!_OS